SwordfishBE/GetSpawners/README.md

 Behavior:

-- `useLuckPerms=false`
-- Everyone can mine/place spawners with Silk Touch.
+- `useLuckPerms=false`: Everyone can mine/place spawners with Silk Touch.
 - `noSilkTouchSpawners=false`: Without Silk Touch, spawners break with normal vanilla behavior (destroyed + XP).
 - `noSilkTouchSpawners=true`: Bypass the Silk Touch requirement for everyone.
-- Admin commands are OP-only.

-- `useLuckPerms=true`
-- Permission nodes are checked with LuckPerms.
+- `useLuckPerms=true`: Permission nodes are checked with LuckPerms.
   - `getspawners.nosilk` controls the Silk Touch bypass.
 - If LuckPerms is not installed, GetSpawners automatically falls back to the non-LuckPerms config behavior and logs a warning.

 Example config: